Sahara (1995 film): Production

 The desert duel in Sahara between Lulubelle and a Luftwaffe aircraft featured a period-accurate aircraft and tank.

 Director Brian Trenchard-Smith, the son of an Australian officer in the Royal Air Force lived in the UK, but before migrating to Australia, studied filmmaking.
 Among his 39 movies, five were commissioned by Showtime, including Sahara, the remake of the World War II classic.
 The film was made on location at Port Stephens, New South Wales, Australia.
 Some of the German soldiers were played by 130 Royal Australian Air Force (RAAF) and Australian Army personnel.

 A Fiat G.59 in Luftwaffe desert camouflage was used in the film.
 The tank in the film was an M3 Medium Tank from World War II.
-The version supplied to Australia was nicknamed Grant (after British pattern turrets.
-Not an official designation though).
+The version supplied to Australia was the Grant variant, with a different turret.
 The original 1943 movie differed by having the American version, aka Lee.
 The commander cupola with the .30 caliber machine gun removed and the tracks used on British Commonwealth M3 Medium Tanks.